teamnsrg/mida/website/docs/tasks.md

 #### `url` (**REQUIRED**)
 - type: `string` or `[]string`
 - description: The URL that will be initially navigated to for this task.
+Note that MIDA will follow redirections just as a typical browser would

 #### `max_attempts`
 - type: `int`